BLOG / SOLUTIONS · INSURANCE INDUSTRY SCHEDULING

 05 November 2021 · James Alex Waldron

-In the this post, we'll apply the principles of reactive scheduling tools against mass loss/damage events.
+How do you apply the principles of reactive scheduling tools against mass loss/damage events?

 On 18 January 2018, Storm David (known as Cyclone Friederike in Germany) swept through the UK and across mainland Europe.
 Friederike, literally meaning 'Peaceful One' resulted in ten deaths and an insured loss of 1.7 billion euros.
 What began as a low pressure area in the Southern Caribbean took less than a week to grow into a so-called mass loss/damage event.